Teen Climbing Camp

 • Outdoor Adventure: hiking, swimming, and lots of climbing

 WHAT IS INCLUDED/NEEDED?
 A detailed packing list will be shared with you following registration.
-We value our ability to provide most climbing, camping, and cooking gear, but campers provide their own tents, sleeping bags and sleeping pads.
+We value our ability to provide most climbing, camping, and cooking gear, but campers provide their own daypacks, tents, sleeping bags, and sleeping pads.
 On-site transportation, camping, and meals are all-inclusive, allowing for group travel and camping together.
 We prepare nutritional meals on-site.

 TeenCamp22.jpg